-The fee changes depending on several factors, including the type of VA loan, whether the borrower has used the VA loan benefit before and whether there's a down payment.
+The calculation of the VA Funding Fee depends on several factors, including the type of VA loan, whether the borrower has used the VA loan benefit before and whether there's a down payment.
 Borrowers with service-connected disabilities and select others might not have to pay it at all.

 Historically, regular military members pay slightly lower funding fees than Reservists and National Guard members.
-However, in 2020, fees for all military branches are equal due to the passing of the Blue Water Navy Vietnam Veterans Act.
+However, fees for all military branches are now equal due to the passing of the Blue Water Navy Vietnam Veterans Act of 2019.

-As you'll see in the table below, borrowers purchasing with a VA loan for the first time receive a lower VA funding fee than subsequent users.
-Though not required, both first-time and subsequent purchasers can decrease the funding fee with a minimum 5% down payment.
+As you'll see in the VA funding fee table for 2022 below, Veterans purchasing with a VA loan for the first time receive a lower fee than subsequent users.
+Though not required, first-time and subsequent purchasers can decrease the funding fee with a minimum 5% down payment.

-The following table shows the current VA funding fee rates on purchase loans for veterans, active military and Reserves and National Guard members.
+The following table shows the current VA funding fee rates on purchase loans for Veterans, active military, Reserves and National Guard members.

 The VA has two refinance products: The Interest Rate Reduction Refinance Loan (IRRRL) and the VA Cash-Out refinance.
 The funding fees for each type of VA refinance differ, in part, because of their objectives.